 Who doesn’t need to be reminded of this verse?
 What an awesome passage!

 And the finished product!

 As you can see, I put this in my bathroom.
 I chose the bathroom because we spend a lot of time standing at the sink: brushing our teeth, getting ready, drying off after a shower, etc. It is a pretty hard location to ignore.
 Every time I go in there I see the verse; if my children are in the bathroom with me (when are they not with me!), I read it aloud.
 Another good location would be next to your kitchen sink or on a coffee table.

 I try to change the verse every week, but I encourage my husband to change it whenever he comes across a verse that we could memorize or meditate on.

-After a while I know that this picture frame will be easy to ignore.
+After a while, I know that this picture frame will be easy to ignore.
 It won’t be new and it will just blend in with the other bathroom decorations.
 A good way to keep this visible is to periodically change the scrapbook paper in the frame, change the color of the marker, or change the frame itself.
-When it looks new it is easier to catch our eye and for us to take the time to read the verse.
+Now it is easier to catch our eye and for us to take the time to read the verse.

 If you can’t think of a verse off the top of your head I would encourage you to do a search at biblegateway.com, or something similar, on a topic that you may be struggling with.
 A few examples: joy, affirmation, anger, forgiveness.

 I hope this is helpful for your family.